Finance teams are always busy, and there's never enough time to learn and explore on the job. Which is why podcasts make for an exciting opportunity.

 Subscribe to a few favorite finance podcasts

-Podcasts are now one of the easiest ways to learn and be entertained without devoting your full attention.
+Online podcasts are now one of the easiest ways to learn and be entertained without devoting your full attention.
 You can listen while your cook, drive, or run, and soak up new knowledge as you go.

 They're an excellent tool to help up-skill on the side, or to help kill a few hours of admin work.
 (Perhaps during closing time?)

-Above are a few of the favorites from the CFO Connect community.
+Above are a few of the podcast favorites from the CFO Connect community.
 Would you add any other shows?
 Let us know.